cjbroll/Final-Group-Project4/README.md

 # Airbus Ship Detection
 * 1) Download the repository
-* 2) Unzip the csv file
-* 3) Run the get_data.py file to get the images
+* 2) Run the get_data.py file to get the images (the 'data_full' folder)
-* 4) In you current working directory, create a train and validation folder.
-Within each folder, create subdirectories 00000 and 00001 (these are the labels, no ship and ship, respectively).
-This is for creating the lmdb for Caffe
-* 5) Run the preprocess.py file.
-Now you should see 50,000 images in the train folder and 10,000 in the validation folder
+* 3) You should now see the 'data_full' directory.
+Open it and remove the 'train' and 'validation' folders and move them to the same directory as all the python files.
-* 6) Run the create_lmdb. py file--you should see train_lmdb and validation lmdb show up in the current working directory
+* 4) Run the create_lmdb. py file.
+You should see 'train_lmdb' and 'validation_lmdb'.
-* 7) Run the airbus_train.py file
+* 5) Run the airbus_train.py file.
-* NOTE: Keep in mind that all of these files, including the data files, should be in the same directory